juankafka/typerevivals/about.md

 Over a period of ten weeks, twenty-two students from all over the world have been diligently researching, studying, and digitizing text typefaces that—in most cases—haven’t been digitized before.

 This showcase reveals some of the process behind reviving type and celebrates the work of our students.
-We hope you enjoy the showcase and fall in love with the letterforms.
+We hope you enjoy the showcase and fall in love with letterforms.
 <br><br>

 ### Interested in Type West Online? ###